-Translation memory (TM)
+Translation Memory (TM)

-Machine translation (MT)
+Machine Translation (MT)

-With a broad array of technologies now available to help with translation – each providing an elegant “island of efficiency”, it is becoming more common to connect these various solutions together in seamless, end-to-end networks.
-Once integrated, the “content translation lifecycle” can approach near total automation – providing tremendous scalability, reliability and security.
-Connectivity platform products are now available to connect all types of disparate systems together, most typically a CMS to a TMS or an MT Server, automating the flow and routing of content between the various systems.
+With a broad array of technologies now available to help with translation, each providing an elegant “island of efficiency”, the need to connect these various solutions together in seamless, end-to-end networks has become more pronounced.
+The more the processes can be integrated, however, the closer the “content translation lifecycle” will come to near total automation – providing tremendous scalability, reliability, and security.
+Connectivity platform products are now available to connect all types of disparate systems – typically a CMS to a TMS or an MT Server – automating the flow and routing of content between the various systems.

 For more terms used in localization, see the section Localization Definitions.